gabriel-lepinay/Workshop-CMake/file.md

 We give you a CMakeLists.txt file in ./src/part1 to help you in your mission.

-We need you to compile it with the .h files in the ./include folder and locate the output to the root.
+We need you to compile the file in ./src/code with the .h files (./include) and locate the output to the root.

+> hint: See add_executable, include_directories and EXECUTABLE_OUTPUT_PATH

 As you see your first binary using CMake was created.
-We found this weird code (cf. src/code)
+We found this weird code (cf. ./src/code)

-Hint: Take a look to `set`, `include_directories` and `add_executable`.
 ## This is a very bad game

-This game is quite bad as of know.
-Lets add a bit more fun by adding another library.
+This game is hard...
+Lets add a hacked script we found to helping you.

-In the src/partB/ folder, you will find another CMake folder with an empty CMakeLists.txt file within it.
-Compile it as a shared library object (.so), and make it so that the output is a file name libMysteryGame.so located in the lib/ folder at the root of the repository.
+In the ./src/part2/ folder, you will find another CMakeLists.txt file within it.
+Compile the libHack.cpp file as a shared library object (.so), Make it so that the output is a file name libMysteryGame.so located in the ./lib/ folder at the root of the repository.

 For those who don't know what a shared library is, it is a library (some compiled code) that can be loaded and integrated within your executable at runtime.

+> hint: See add_library

 Now the game should be a little more interesting!

+## Let's test

+Now you're capable to finish the game!
+But the last epreuve is here: make unit tests.

+In the ./src/part3/ folder, you will find another CMakeLists.txt file within it.
+Compile the two test_x.cpp files using the criterion librairy.
+Make it so that the output is a file name testrun.so located at the root of the repository.

+> hint: See add_executable, target_link_libraries, add_test